Radu-A/homework/README.md

-# PokeApp
+# Homework

-This is a web where you can search pokemon's and see their characteristics.
+A place where the students of The Bridge can upload share their projects.

 ## Table of contents